digdilem/dartmoorwalking.org/content/post/2019-04-25/index.md

 ![The site of Cap'n Moses Bawden's Bungalow.
 SX 67532 81087](36.jpg)

-Near to our parking are the ruins of a stone build bungalow that belonged to Cap'n Moses, once captain of the Birch Tor & Vitifer Mine nearby.
+Near to our parking are the ruins of a stone-built bungalow that belonged to Cap'n Moses, once captain of the Birch Tor & Vitifer Mine nearby.
 The bungalow was also known as King's Bungalow (after King's Oven) and it was demolished in 1976.

 ![On the front edge of the above bungalow, also at SX 67532 81087](37.jpg)